James Pond on unsplash

 You don’t need another system – you need to refocus on goals every day

-I have a confession to make: as someone who loves helping teams increase productivity, I am a sucker for office supplies and organizing systems.
+I have a confession to make: as someone who loves helping teams increase their happiness and productivity, I am a sucker for office supplies and organizing systems.

 But, what I’ve learned over the past 20 years is this: we need more productive habits, not stuff or systems.